Updated January 16, 2021 | Originally published December 8, 2019

 While I realize the comparison between software development and writing is apples and oranges, deadlines are deadlines, no matter what industry you’re working in.

 Despite all that, I still love the program, even in its current form — unfortunately, having access to my work on only one device doesn’t work for me.
 But that doesn’t make it a bad program.
-I would still wholeheartedly recommend Scrivener to anyone who may be considering it, because it does have some amazing features (which I miss, often).
+I would still wholeheartedly recommend Scrivener to anyone who may be considering it, because it does have some amazing features.

 Alternatives to Scrivener